69th Year! 69th Year!

 Freda Drysdale - Cabaret Singer Dunfermline as Carmen Freda Drysdale - Cabaret Singer Dunfermline 2006

 Christian (Cherry) Grant was a local cabaret singer and dancer whose sister Evelyn (Lena) was married to the first Kinema manager, George Hylands.
 Both sisters were professional entertainers and regulars at the Kinema between 1938 and 1945.
 Cherry had a 'Greeter' / 'Hostess' role, maintaining order on the dance floor and was hugely popular amongst the patrons of the Kinema for her effervescent personality & friendly demeanour.
-She passed away peacefully at Newlands Nursing Home Dunfermline on Sunday 11th November 1990, aged 86.
+She also ran popular ballroom dancing lessons during the first year after the opening but these ceased when the hall was closed to dancers and used to billet soldiers from some Scottish regiments.
+(The then Manager, Mr George Hylands, was quite concerned about the soldiers stomping around on the new sprung floor that had been installed and had it protected by a linoleum floor covering during the period it was used by the soldiers).
+Cherry passed away peacefully at Newlands Nursing Home Dunfermline on Sunday 11th November 1990, aged 86.

-Many of the photographs of the ballroom and the 1940's performers including those of Cherry above were kindly supplied by Cherry's dear friend and 'No.1 fan’, Mrs Freda Drysdale (nee Marshall) who was a successful & versatile cabaret performer of Scottish, Old Tyme, Classic & Comedy songs herself, appearing with The Alexander Brothers, The Corries, Jimmy Shand and many others over the length & breadth of the UK.
+Many of the photographs of the ballroom and the 1940's performers used on KinemaGigz, including those of Cherry above, were kindly supplied by Cherry's dear friend and 'No.1 fan’, Mrs Freda Drysdale (nee Marshall) who was a successful & versatile full-time professional singer and cabaret performer of Scottish, Old Tyme, Classic & Comedy songs herself, appearing with The Alexander Brothers, The Corries, Larry Marshall, Charlie Sim, Andy Stewart, Sir Jimmy Shand and many others over the length & breadth of the UK.
 Freda's husband, accompanist & manager, Mr. Ken Drysdale was said to have been the finest jazz pianist in Fife.
+Freda appeared on BBC TV's 'Your Turn Now' and regularly at Blackpool's Tower Lounge

 Freda & her life-long friend Margaret Axford (nee Young) spent very many "halcyon hours" at the Kinema (in the early 40s) which Freda still remembers with warm affection.
 In fact Margaret met her future husband Eric Axford in the Kinema.

-I'm hugely grateful to Freda for her valued contributions to this web site and having been fortunate to spend some time in Freda's company, I can attest to her sharing the same warm, friendly personality she speaks of so highly in her dear friends.
-And let me tell you, she still sings like an angel!
+I'm hugely grateful to Freda for her valued contributions to this web site and having been fortunate to spend some time in Freda's company, I can attest to her sharing the same warm, friendly personality she speaks of so highly in her dear friends, and let me tell you, she still sang beautifully in 2006!

 Top